-You can just look at the posts circulating on Twitter and you will see that there are many who, along with the "death" of GitHub, are also proclaiming the death of open source.
-And there are many who report that they will switch to other competing services, such as BitBucket and GitLab.
+You can just look at the posts that are circulating on Twitter and you will see that there are many who, along with the "death" of GitHub, declare the death of open source software.
+There are many who say they will switch to other competing services, such as BitBucket and GitLab.

 But let's see what happens or what is going to happen, the more rationally it is.

 GitHub plays a vital role in the software development ecosystem.
-Besides that in it's home to countless companies developing their own commercial software, and it's also the epicenter of the open source community, with 80 million repositories hosted in the region.
+Apart from the fact that the platform is based on countless companies that develop their own commercial software, it is also the focus of the open source community, with 80 millions of repositories hosted in the region.

 Anyone who develops software to live depends on GitHub even if he does not have his own account.